-Easy One Pan Recipes for Busy WeeknightsArticle posted in: Diet & Nutrition
+10 Easy One-Pan Recipes for Busy WeeknightsArticle posted in: Diet & Nutrition

 Sometimes getting dinner on the table feels like a monumental task.
 Whether you’re running late from work, have nighttime meetings or sports practices to get to, or are just exhausted from a long day, it can be tempting to order take-out on nights where cooking feels like a chore.
-But take heart, because we have one pan solutions that will work for you!
+But take heart, because we have easy one-pan recipes that will work for you!

 On nights that you simply can’t even fathom cooking, having some ready-to-eat Nutrisystem meals on hand will make dinner a cinch.
 Plus, you’ll know that you’re eating something that still fits into your healthy diet.

-Of course, sometimes you just need an easy-to-make meal that is not only simple to assemble, but simple to clean up, as well.
-If that’s the case, we’ve got you covered with these quick and easy one pan recipes.
+Of course, sometimes you just need an easy-to-make meal that is not only simple to assemble, but simple to clean up, too.
+If that’s the case, we’ve got you covered with these quick and easy one-pan recipes.
 They’re perfect for those busy weeknights when you want something low-stress that your family will still enjoy.
-And, any one of these one pan recipes would make not only a delicious choice, but a nutritious one that will keep your diet on track.
+And, any one of these one-pan recipes would make not only a delicious choice, but a nutritious one that will keep your diet on track.

 Who doesn’t love chicken parm?
 It’s one of the most popular Italian dishes out there and with our version, you can enjoy it without any of the associated guilt.
 The trick is that our recipe goes light on the cheese and sauce and uses whole wheat bread crumbs on the chicken.
 But don’t get us wrong, with plenty of yummy seasonings, it’s still big on that classic Italian flavor you know and love.
 Plus, when served with green beans—which carry essential vitamins like A, C, K, and B6—you’ve got a complete, nutritious meal your family will love.